-Final Step - Use Our Student Resources
+Step 8 - Use Our Resources for Success

 Please print this list of Resources for Student Success, keep it handy, and take advantage of the resources you need.
 Don’t hesitate to ask for help when you need it.
 We are here for you!